 We are also technical translators specializing in several industrial and scientific fields

 Technical and scientific translation differs from general translation in that it requires specialized knowledge in one or more given fields.
-The theoretical and practical training we received at various educational institutions, our previous experiences working in various industries, and twenty years of translating professionally in Japan have all supplied us with the tools necessary to translate in several areas of specialty.
+The theoretical and practical training we received at various educational institutions, our previous experiences working in various industries, and more than twenty years of translating professionally in Japan have all supplied us with the tools necessary to translate in several areas of specialty.

 What are technical and scientific translations?

 Technical and scientific translation refers to the translation of documents that cover technological or scientific topics such as mechanical engineering, electronics, and renewable energies.
 There are quite a number of technical fields and the terminology within them evolves daily as new studies, discoveries, and inventions enrich the pool of human knowledge.

 But if thought corrupts language, language can also corrupt thought